huijar/nodewol/README.md

 Required packages are node and npm.
 It is recommended to install nbtscan as well for NetBIOS name resolution and subnet scanning.
 Nodewol supports reverse DNS as well.

-On a Debian box (such as the Raspbian edition), the recommended installation procedure is:
+On a Debian Wheezy box (such as the Raspbian edition), the recommended installation procedure is:

 <pre>
-sudo apt-get install node npm nbtscan npm install nodewol
+sudo apt-get install nodejs npm nbtscan npm install nodewol
 </pre>